Daryl Reaugh: Broadcasting

 Prior to his work with the Stars, Reaugh first appeared as a regular in 1991 on the American Hockey League-produced weekly series Rinkside, partnered with fellow goaltender Jim Ralph, and was also a color commentator for the Hartford Whalers during the 1995–96 NHL season.
 Reaugh has also done work with ABC, ESPN, Fox, Versus, and NBC broadcasts of regular season and playoff NHL games, and provided the color commentary in the EA Sports video games NHL '98 and NHL '99.

 In 1996, Reaugh joined Stars' play-by-play announcer Ralph Strangis to form the highly popular "Ralph and Razor" duo.
 In August 2012, Ralph and Razor were ranked the #1 broadcasting duo in the NHL by hockeybuzz.com.

 Starting with the 2011–12 NHL season, Reaugh began to broadcast Western Conference games on Hockey Night in Canada in addition to his role as the Dallas Stars color commentator.

-As the Stars' color commentator he is known for his deep vocabulary of descriptive words that he uses with almost comedic timing.
-His most frequent is "larceny", used when a goalie makes a spectacular save.

 After the 2014-15 season, Strangis left the Stars and was replaced by Dave Strader.
-The following summer, Strader was diagnosed with cancer and missed significant time to undergo treatment.
-The Stars decided to have Reaugh become the permanent play-by-play announcer when Strader died on October 1, 2017.
-When he was the play-by-play announcer, Reaugh was joined in the booth by former Stars defenseman Craig Ludwig.
-On July 30, 2018, Reaugh returned as an analyst role.
-He teams up with play-by-play Josh Bogorad.
+The following summer, Strader was diagnosed with bile duct cancer and missed significant time to undergo treatment.
+The Stars decided to promote him as the permanent play-by-play announcer when Strader died on October 1, 2017, partnering with former Stars defenseman Craig Ludwig.

+Starting with the 2018-19 season, Reaugh returned to the color commentary role, teaming up with play-by-play man Josh Bogorad (previously a host on the team's pregame, postgame, and intermission coverage).
+This also coincided with the creation of "Podman Rush", a podcast hosted by Reaugh.
+The podcast features exclusive interviews and analysis, and is deemed the official podcast of the Dallas Stars.

+As the Stars' color commentator he is known for his deep vocabulary of descriptive words that he uses with almost comedic timing, known affectionately to some as "Razorisms".
+His most frequently-used words include "larceny," used when a goalie makes a spectacular save, "mastodonic," used to describe a play of huge significance during a game, and "nectarous," when he finds a piece of play to be particularly exciting or worthy of recognition.

 Personal life

 Reaugh spent a number of years growing up in Prince George, BC.
 He is also the brother-in-law of former NHL player Brendan Morrison (their wives are sisters).
 Reaugh also has two daughters.
+Reaugh is widely known to drink three glasses of milk each day.